siddhi-244/Embellish/HTML+CSS+JS/Footer/multilevel-footer/README.md

 + Copy the `footer`  and paste it in your HTML file
 + Copy the `styles.css` into your CSS file
++ Make sure to include the font awesome CDN link

 ## Detailed explanation of code